pedrops164/esr2324/Common/README.md

-# Directory for all the *common* elementos to every component
+# Directory for all the *common* elements to every component